Fora888/fully-digital-modular-hardware-synthesizer/README.md

 ### Data transmission
 Data transmission utilizes UART in combination with a simple protocol.
 UART is configured at a baud rate of 2,000,000 with 8 data bits, 1 stop bit, no flow control and regular polarity.
-Singal levels are defined as 0V for low and 3.3V for high.
+Signal levels are defined as 0V for low and 3.3V for high.
 However, all inputs and outputs should withstand voltages from +12V to -12V to prevent accidental damage when interfaced with analog equipment.
 Due to UART's limitation of transmitting only 8 bits at a time and each audio sample requiring 16 bits, each sample is transmitted as three sequential packets.
 Each packet consists of 6 data bits followed by 2 order bits.
 Therefore a full UART frame looks like the following:
 |1|6|2|1|
 |-|-|-|-|